-1. Day One:

-- Student must go to the Main Reception on their first day between 8am and 8:15am. - School begins at 8:20am. - The student will: - a) Be introduced to their buddy who will be in the same form class and assist with any questions and orientation into the school. - b) Meet their Head of Year and Form Teacher. - c) Be allocated a locker. - d) Be given their timetable.
+- 1. Day One: - Student must go to the Main Reception on their first day between 8am and 8:15am. - School begins at 8:20am. - The student will: - a) Be introduced to their buddy who will be in the same form class and assist with any questions and orientation into the school - b) Meet their Head of Year and Form Teacher. - c) Be allocated a locker. - Be given their timetable.
 The timetable shows the subjects, lesson times, name of teacher and location of classroom.
 If subjects have not yet chosen, the student will be able to see the Dean of Studies/Dean of Academics or the Deputy Principal to organise this.
-During the first couple of weeks the International Pastoral Care Coordinator and Head of Admissions will work through the book list and stationery list to ensure the student has the correct text books and equipment for classes.

-- e) Be given the International Student Handbook. - f) Be given an Orientation Checklist that will be completed with the International Pastoral Care Coordinator in the first week. - Student ID: The student will be taken to the School Support Office to have a photo taken for their student ID card which will be delivered about one week after school starts.
+During the first couple of weeks the International Pastoral Care Coordinator and Head of Admissions will work through the book list and stationery list to ensure the student has the correct text books and equipment for classes. - Student ID: The student will be taken to the School Support Office to have a photo taken for their student ID card which will be delivered about one week after school starts.
 This card is a form of identification that may be used to get concession rates at cinemas, public transport and some restaurants. - International Admissions will take another photocopy of the student's passport, visa and Overseas Student Health Cover (OSHC) card. - 2.
-International Student Handbook

-The St Margaret's Student Handbook is a very important book.
-The International Pastoral Care Coordinator will go through the international student handbook with the student at the weekly international student meetings, however, it is important for the student to re-read this information.

-3. Emergency Procedures

-All international students will be required to learn and understand the various emergency procedures at the School and comply with all safety directions issued by staff.
-International Students will also be required to participate in any emergency evacuation and lockdown drills organised by the School.

-4. Electrical Safety

-All personal electronic equipment belonging to international students will be subject to testing to ensure that they meet Australian Safety Standards.
+International Student Handbook: The St Margaret's Student Handbook is a very important book.
+The International Pastoral Care Coordinator will go through the international student handbook with the student at the weekly international student meetings, however, it is important for the student to re-read this information. - 3.
+Emergency Procedures: All international students will be required to learn and understand the various emergency procedures at the School and comply with all safety directions issued by staff.
+International Students will also be required to participate in any emergency evacuation and lockdown drills organised by the School. - 4.
+Electrical Safety: All personal electronic equipment belonging to international students will be subject to testing to ensure that they meet Australian Safety Standards.
 International Students will be required to make their personal electronic items available for testing upon request.
-Any electronic items that are deemed not to meet the Australian Safety Standards will be returned to the International Student but must not be used under any circumstances when the student is on school grounds.
+Any electronic items that are deemed not to meet the Australian Safety Standards will be returned to the International Student but must not be used under any circumstances when the student is on school grounds. - 5.
+Risk Assessments: The School has a policy that requires a detailed assessment of all potential risks and hazards for any activities conducted outside school premises.

-5. Risk Assessments

-The School has a policy that requires a detailed assessment of all potential risks and hazards for any activities conducted outside school premises.
 Formal risk assessment forms are submitted for a risk score and the activity is only approved if deemed safe for students and staff.
 High risk or abnormal internal activities are also required to be risk assessed.